interval1066/interp/README.md

 # interp
-Wrote this after I noticed that the standard, in production, command line tool for an in-production, retail product I was a team member of consisted of a huge if-then-else chain.
-I'm talking an enterprise, retail, in-production commercial, and "successful" product, written as though by 3rd graders.
+Wrote this after I noticed that the standard, in production, command line tool for a retail product I was a team member of consisted of a huge if-then-else chain for command parsing.
+I'm talking an enterprise, retail, commercial, and "successful" product, written as though by 3rd graders.
 Never saw anything like it.

 Super simple arbitrary length, "first match", command interpeter for embedded projects in C11.
 I'm talking SIMPLE configuration, just try it.
 I'd be surprised if there's a easier to use parser than this one, unless it can be configured without re-compiling.<br><br>"Q", "qu", "qUi" (case insensitive and normalized to lower case), and "quit" will all exit the interpreter, for example.
 Generates its own menu, super light, and highly portable.
 Only depends on libconfig, and even that can be removed with little effort.
 See the "newcmds" markdown file for info on customizing and adding new commands.